d3vilh/stable-diffusion-howto/README.md

    d3vilh@M1Prou Lora %
    ```
    >**Note:** Keep in mind the **filename** (`realismEngine_v10`), it will be necessary for the configuration steps.
-3. Once this done - you will need to **restart WebUI**, then go to the `Settings` tab and choose the model from the dropdown menu of `Extra Networks` and `Stable Diffusion Checkpoint` options, as shown on the picture below:
+3. When this done - **restart WebUI**, then go to the `Settings` tab and choose the model name from the dropdown menu of `Extra Networks` and `Stable Diffusion Checkpoint` options, as shown on the picture below:
 <p align="center">
 <img src="https://github.com/d3vilh/stable-diffusion-mac/raw/main/pictures/0.4-WebUI-Settings-Lora.png" alt="WebUI Settings" width="800" border="1" />
 </p>

-4. Click `Apply Settiong` and then `Reload UI` duttons to apply the changes.
+4. Click `Apply Settings` and then `Reload UI` to apply the changes.

-5. Now lets back to the realistEngine CivitAI hub page and try to generate similar images to the one that we have on the page.
-To do this we will need to use the `Prompts` feature.
+5. Now lets back to the [realismEngine CivitAI hub page](https://civitai.com/models/17277/realism-engine) and try to generate similar images to the one that we have on the page.
+To do this we will use the `Prompts` feature.
-6. Lets copy the text from the `Prompt` and `Negative Prompt` sections and paste it into the `Prompts` and `Negative Prompts` text areas in the WebUI:
+6. Copy the text from the `Prompt` and `Negative Prompt` sections of example image and paste it into the `Prompts` and `Negative Prompts` text areas in the WebUI:
    <p align="center">
    <img src="https://github.com/d3vilh/stable-diffusion-mac/raw/main/pictures/0.2-CvitAI-Options-RE.v2.1.png" alt="CvitAI Realism Engine examples" width="800" border="1" />
    </p>

    **Very important** is to use `<lora:>` tags to apply necessary LoRA model to our picture.
 As a modelname we will use `<lora:realismEngine_v10>` where `realismEngine_v10` is a filename we keep in mind on the first step.
+You can use several models at the same time, just separate them with comma `,`: `<lora:realismEngine_v10, astonMartinDBX_epoch3>`.
    In addition there are other parameters such as `CFG Scale`, `Steps`, `Sampler` and other, which you can apply to your image.
    Here is the example of the ported settings that we used to generate the image below :
    <p align="center">
    <img src="https://github.com/d3vilh/stable-diffusion-mac/raw/main/pictures/0.3-CvitAI-Headgehog-RE.v2.1.png" alt="WebUI Settings" width="800" border="1" />
    </p>

-   Here is copy/paste of the `Prompts` and `Negative Prompts` from our example:
+   You can copy/paste the `Prompts` and `Negative Prompts` from our example:

    **Prompts:**
    ```
    Hedgehog in Palm forest Comforting atmosphere Sunlight lighting, <lora:realismEngine_v10>
    ```
-   **Negatove Prompts:**
+   **Negative Prompts:**
    ```
    nrealfixer, 3d render, cgi, painting, drawing, cartoon, anime, ((blurry)), animated, cartoon, duplicate, dirty face, oversaturated, high contrast
    ```

-7. Click `Generate` button and wait for the image to be generated.
+7. Now lets click `Generate` button and wait for the image to be generated.
    Here is our result:
    <p align="center">
    <img src="https://github.com/d3vilh/stable-diffusion-mac/raw/main/pictures/0.5-Result-1.png" alt="Model execution result" width="600" border="1" />